anonymous-2026-ai/MvIntent/README.md

 ## Environment setup

-1) Create python environment and install package in requirments.txt file.
+1) Create python environment and install packages in requirments.txt file.

 2) Set up only single GPU for both training and testing by the command line: export CUDA_VISIBLE_DEVICES=0